saltyorg/docs/docs/faq/Plex.md

     - Remove the Plex folder:

+       !!! warning
-       THIS IS DESTRUCTIVE AND WILL DELETE ALL PLEX LIBRARIES AND DATA.
-THERE IS NO UNDO.
+           **THIS IS DESTRUCTIVE AND WILL DELETE ALL PLEX LIBRARIES AND DATA.
+THERE IS NO UNDO.**

        ```shell
        sudo rm -rf /opt/plex